Jaw-Dropping Lake Cushman Elopement and Guide

 Lake Cushman is one of those places.

-Located on the eastern side of Olympic National Park, Lake Cushman feels completely different from the west side of the park.
+Okay, you got me.
+Lake Cushman isn’t technically located in the park, but is in the national forest right on the border.
+Same difference, right?
+Located on the eastern side of the park, Lake Cushman feels completely different from the west side of the park.
 Itโ€™s quieter, more remote, and far less trafficked, yet itโ€™s still just about two hours from Seattle.
-This side of Olympic is full of hidden gem waterfalls and lesser-known hiking trails that aren’t difficult to access.
+This side of the peninsula is full of hidden gem waterfalls and lesser-known hiking trails that aren’t difficult to access.
 So when Cristina and Ryan reached out wanting to elope at Lake Cushman, I was so excited.

 This elopement took place at Skokomish Park, which is one of the most popular ceremony areas around Lake Cushman.
 Skokomish Park is open seasonally, typically from late spring through late fall, and offers a wide, open shoreline with room for guests and easy access to the lake.
 Outside of this time, I often recommend other ceremony spots around the lake.
 There are several scenic pull-offs that work great for elopements, though many require a short scramble down to the shoreline.
 However, there is one I love that requires no hiking whatsoever and has one of the best views of the lake!
 That trade-off usually means far fewer people.